kahunacohen/real-world-fp/README.md

 }
 ```

+If you're interested in how to test this, see [here](src/salary-reporter.test.js).

 Now imagine that, in addition to a CSV file, we are asked to generate an HTML report.
 We could create a hierarchy of `SalaryReporter` classes, each one responsible for writing the report in a different way.
 Let's do that now.
 Here's a base class for both the CSV reporter and the HTML reporter.
 We
 just extract out the `report` method: